mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

           **Deploy**: Other minions you summon this turn gain +1⚔️/+1❤️ and gain **Provoke**.

 name:     Mirkblood Devourer
-text:     Friendly minions summoned nearby this minion gain +1⚔️/+1❤️.
+text:     Allied minions summoned nearby this minion gain +1⚔️/+1❤️.

 name:     Mogwai
 text:     After this moves, draw a card.